What is Supply Chain Management?

 A project is a unique, transient endeavor

-that is undertaken with the aim of reaching preset goals, which may be
+that is undertaken to reach preset goals, which may be

 stated in terms of outputs, outcomes, or benefits.